ionify/ionify/info/story.md

 # ionify's tale

-Finding beautiful capabilities hidden in plain sight is thrilling 🎉 Realizing they've existed across decades is humbling 🙇🏾 Sharing them is enlightening ❤️
+Finding beautiful capabilities hidden in plain sight is thrilling 🎉 Realizing they've existed for decades is humbling 🙇🏾 Sharing them is enlightening 🖤

 This is the story of **ionify**, one such capability's journey through time.